JochenHiller/json-java-simple/README.md

 This implementation has been design to have as lowest footprint as possible providing a stable and comfortable parser.
 The current size of JAR file containing byte code of this one single class is about 32 kB.

-The implementation is baded on org.json Java parser.
-This is well designed, good APIs and essentially consists of 4 public classes only:
+The implementation is based on `org.json` JSON parser.
+This provides well designed, good APIs and essentially consists of 4 public classes only:
 * `JSONObject`
 * `JSONArray`
 * `JSONString`
 * `JSONException`

-To make it easy to copy this parser, a tiny wrapper class has been provided, which encapsulates all needed classes as inner classes.
-Internal classes (JSONTokenizer) is hidden behind an internal inner class.
+To make it easy to copy this parser, a tiny wrapper class will be provided, which encapsulates all needed classes as inner classes.
+Internal classes (`JSONTokenizer`) is hidden behind an internal inner class.

-The `org.json` test project has also been adapted to run the original tests against this tiny parser as well.
-So tect coverage is the same like original implementation.
+The `org.json` test project (see https://github.com/stleary/JSON-Java-unit-test) has also been adapted to run the original tests against this tiny parser as well.
+So the test coverage is the same like the original implementation.

 You can *NOT* get this package via Maven Central, as it is intended to be used by copying it as source code into your application.
+Simple copy Json.java in your projecz and adapt the package name, thats all.
 If you want to get a library for JSON, consider to use `org.json` original implementation instead.

 ## Limitations